GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

+with each clause applied to the output of the previous clause.
+The above query is the same as relational algebra query

+Though PRQL design is relations-to-relations, the motivation for pipelined or linear composition comes from creating a database analog of {\tt dplyr} \cite{dplyr}, a data manipulation library in R, that can be translated to SQL.
+While {\tt dplyr}'s operations are very much relational in spirit, it is integrated into a procedural language, and hence the imperative style of programming was inherited by PRQL and also adopted by the piped syntax of SQL \cite{google-pipes}.

+To recap, we defined simple theoretical abstractions {\em Core PGQ} of SQL/PGQ and {\em Core GQL} of GQL, that share the same {pattern matching language} turning graphs into relations; then on top of pattern matching outputs we use $\RA$ for PGQ and $\LRA$ for GQL.

+It should be kept in mind that these abstractions capture the essense of SQL/PGQ and GQL in the same way as $\RA$ and first-order logic capture the essence of SQL: they define a theoretical core that is amenable to a formal study, but real languages, be it 500 pages of the GQL standard or over 4000 pages of the SQL standard, have many more features.

-The usual pattern of development of query languages is this: first, a small core language is developed with a strong focus on declarativeness and optimizability, but consequently having limited expressiveness.
-These limitations are then proven formally -- typically for a theoretical language that defines the key features of the practical one -- and then extra features are added to the practical language as they become necessary in practical applications.
+A common pattern of query language development is this: first, a small core language is designed; its focus is on declarativeness and optimizability.
+As a consequence the expressiveness of such a language is limited.
+These limitations are typically observed in practice by programmers' inability to write certain queries and often later proven formally, for a theoretical language that defines the key features of the practical one.
+Using these inputs as motivations, extra features are added to the real-life language if practical applications warrant this and user demands.

-A classical example of this is SQL and recursion.
-We learned shortly after the development of relational databases that recursive queries are not expressible in relational calculus and algebra.
-Hence they were added to the language in the 1999 SQL Standard \cite{Melton-SQL99} (and a few years later it was confirmed that a much closer abstraction that includes arithmetic and aggregates still falls short of expressing recursive queries \cite{Libkin03}).

-In this development, we had a ``canonical'' query whose inexpressibility it was important to show in order to justify additions to the language.
+A classical example of this development cycle is SQL and recursion.
+In this case, we had a ``canonical'' query whose inexpressibility it was important to show in order to justify additions to the language.
 The query was transitive closure of relation (or, equivalently, testing for graph connectivity \cite{GaifmanVardi85,Fagin75,AhoUllman79}).
-What could such a query be for GQL and SQL/PGQ patterns?
+Thus, before embarking on the study of the expressiveness of GQL and SQL/PGQ, we ask for an analog of such ``canonical'' queries for them that users want to express but appear to be unable to.